gamecook/Impact-Bootstrap/readme.md

 * **utils.js** will have more utilities added to it, such as an experience/level calculator and more.

 ###Weltmeister Plugins
 To import the entire collection of Weltmeister-specific plugins, simply add `'bootstrap.weltmeister-bootstrap'` to the `weltmeister/weltmeister.js` module's requires block.
+Here is a list of the plugins currently in the bootstrap.

 * **random-map.js** adds the ability to generate random map generation via a new button in the level editor. *(A full panel to configure the random map generation settings is coming soon!)*

-* **entities.js** allows you to pull up Bootstrap entities in the entity layer picker.
+If you would like to use the bootstrap's entities, you will need to configure your `weltmeister/config.js`.
+Simply replace:

+    'entityFiles': 'lib/game/entities/*.js',

+with

+    'entityFiles': ['lib/game/entities/*.js',
+                    'lib/bootstrap/entities/*.js']

+which tells the editor to load entities from the `lib/bootstrap/entities` directory.
+This is also a good technique to use if you want to keep your custom entities in another location. *(I am working on making this automated a little better for future releases of the bootstrap.)*

 ###Entities
 The Impact Bootstrap comes with its own set of entities, which you can use out of the box or